dragthor/dragthor.github.com/_posts/2016-04-20-zurb-foundation-6-plugins.markdown

 > The idea is to not fight against the framework.
 Work with it.

+These examples have me thinking.
+Specifically, the sortable grid column has me thinking about, grids.
+Can traditional reporting data grids be responsive?
+Anything can be made responsive, but will it provide meaningful value to users?
+Do tabular data grids even fit in the responsive world?
+I do not know or have answers to these questions as "mobile-first data grid" does not roll off the tongue well.
+I need to do some research, find use cases, and see what Zurb's [stacked table](http://foundation.zurb.com/sites/docs/table.html) offers.
+If you have thoughts or ideas, please leave a comment or email me directly.
+Also a Zurb pie, bar, scatter plot, or line chart plugin sounds like a potential useful open-source project.
+Does anyone want to create a new [Github repository](https://github.com/open-source)?
+Again, I digress.
+Back to plugins.

 Javascript is not as strict as C# or Java regarding interface adherence, so technically you could get away with not implementing the standard template methods described below.
 I am unsure why you wouldn't want your plugin to play nicely with Zurb and other components.
 To help guard and protect ourselves living in a Javascript world without compilers, we utilize transpilers, linters, and conventions.
 One plugin related standard convention that you should be made aware of is stated directly in the Zurb documentation: